PC-coding/Algo-Seeker/README.md

 # Algo-Seeker
 <p>
-A web application engineered and designed to visualize common algorithms like BFS, DFS, Merge Sort or Quick Sort.
+A web application engineered and designed to visualize common algorithms like BFS, Dijkstra's, Bubble Sort and Quick Sort.
 I'm working on this application to reinforce my knowledge on Algorithms and I thought it would be interesting to visualize pathfinding + sorting algorithms in action.

 Technologies used: React, JavaScript, CSS.